How can I get internet for my event?

 4G / 5G

-Also referred to as LTE, 4G and 5G can provide an internet connection for your event.
-But be careful.
-If you’re in an area where masts are limited, and lots of people descend into a space who all require connectivity at the same time, then you may end up with the network being flooded.
-And that only means one thing: no connectivity for anyone!
 Whilst there are tricks that can help prioritise the 4G/5G signal towards that need it most, you’re still going to encounter difficulties.
 And none more so than at outdoor events in green field sites.
 Due to the very nature of these rural sites, the signal strength was never designed to be very strong at the best of times, meaning that there’s even less to go around.

 Our advice when it comes to choosing an internet connection?
 Speak to a connectivity specialist that works with similar sites to yours (whether this is a building, greenfield site or somewhere that offers unique challenges, like underground event spaces).
+They’ll have the experience to recommend the best internet solution/s for your event.
+And it may involve a combination of the above!

 What’s already available on site?